sysdiglabs/game-of-pods/README.md

 ## Preparing the game
 Each player receives:
-* 3 Cluster cards
+* 3 Cluster cards in the table facing down
-* 5 Regular cards
+* 5 Regular cards in the hand

 ## Playing
 The objective of the game is to eliminate all the clusters from other players.